abranjith/tldr-news-agent/README.md

 - Python 3.13+
 - [uv](https://github.com/astral-sh/uv) for package management.
 Although, uv is recomended pip should work fine as well
 - API keys for your chosen LLM provider.
-Note that for local LLM (say ollama) API key may not be needed
+Note that for local LLMs (say ollama) API key may not be needed

 ### Installation